janaSunrise/discordpy-bot-template/README.md

 forget closing it.
 I added a global session that can be used anywhere using the `self.bot.session` attribute and it's opening and closing is handled in the subclass.

+- Docker information: There is docker compose for multiple containers and services, like postgres, lavalink and more.
+If you need help you can contact.
+There is also a script for waiting for services that makes life easier too.
+Customize it according to the services you use, and the waiting needed for it.

 ## Creating the bot on Discord

 1. Create bot on Discord's [bot portal](https://discord.com/developers/applications/)